 In addition to the campuses, we have a £7.5m housing fund that local authorities are using to increase accommodation capacity locally.

 For more information on staying at our accommodation campus, please contact HOST Somerset on 01278 767 025 or email@example.com.
 Workers can book a room directly through the HOST Somerset website.
+The Hinkley Point C Accommodation Office offers a range of alternative accommodation to the campuses and can be contacted on 08000 967360 or firstname.lastname@example.org.

 Our appreciation of Somerset’s thriving tourism industry has played a key part in the planning of Hinkley Point C. Plans have been developed and financial investment made to protect the existing tourism economy and ensure the industry is in the best possible position to take advantage of the huge opportunities available.
 After all, 25,000 job opportunities across the project mean not only a boost to the wider economy, but also a major new market for Somerset’s tourism business.